goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/README.md

 `ZtplAppDirectory` is a microservice-ready monolith application.
 It is built on top of [FastAPI](https://fastapi.tiangolo.com/), a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python-type hints.

+`ZtplAppDirectory` is created by using [Zaruba](https://github.com/state-alchemists/zaruba).

-To generate `ZtplAppDirectory`, you can use the following command using [Zaruba](https://github.com/state-alchemists/zaruba):
+To generate `ZtplAppDirectory`, you can use the following command:

 ```bash
 zaruba please initProject # or cd to your zaruba project
 zaruba please addFastApp appDirectory=ztplAppDirectory
 ```

-Zaruba also allows you to add custom resources into `ZtplAppDirectory`.
+Zaruba also allows you to add custom resources (like modules or API endpoints) into `ZtplAppDirectory`.
 For this to work, you need to follow a few conventions:

 - Don't delete any line __preceded__ by this comment: